 The volcano has been quite active historically, with more than a dozen eruptions recorded between 1469 and 1853, the date of its most recent eruption.

 It is part of the Central America Volcanic Arc.
 The arc is a chain of volcanoes stretching along Central America formed by subduction of the Cocos Plate underneath the Caribbean Plate.
 These volcanoes are part of the Ring of Fire around the Pacific Ocean.

-Volcán Atitlán is few miles south of Volcán Tolimán, which rises from the southern shore of Lake Atitlán.
+Volcán Atitlán is a few miles south of Volcán Tolimán, which rises from the southern shore of Lake Atitlán.
 A long narrow bay separates Volcán Atitlán and Volcán Toliman from Volcán San Pedro.